Tavannes Watch Co., Schwöb Frères and CymaCopyright © David Boettcher 2005 - 2023 all rights reserved.

 The Submarine watch was also remarkably practical compared to the Rolex Oyster - there is no need to unscrew the crown to wind or set the watch, and therefore no threads on the stem tube to wear.
 Thread wear was a major problem for the early Oysters before automatic winding was introduced.
 The Submarine watch also remained waterproof while either winding or setting the watch, which the Oyster didn't; there is no need to remember to screw down the crown after winding to make the watch waterproof again, a feature that has caused grief to many Rolex Oyster owners over the years.
 The compressed gasket sealing for the stem is not as ultimately waterproof as a screw down crown in withstanding water pressure at diving depths, but then Rolex didn't make any claims about this for the first Oysters and left the stage clear for Omega to make the claim of producing the first dive watch; the 1932 Omega Marine.

 I suppose the answer could be found in the way the Submarine watch came about, during the depths of WW1 as the result of a request by two submarine commanders.
 The extra work involved in making the watch waterproof and anti magnetic would have made it more expensive.
 Was it regarded as too expensive to be commercially viable, or was it that no one involved saw that the public might want a waterproof watch?
-1917 was long before recreational diving became popular with the invention in 1925 of Scuba by Commander Yves le Prieur.
+1915 was long before recreational diving became popular following the invention in 1925 of Scuba diving by Commander Yves le Prieur.

 The promotion of a waterproof watch as something for the average person to want or need seems to have been a particular vision of Hans Wilsdorf, similar to the way that Steve Jobs had a vision for the iPod and iPad and almost single handedly created markets for portable mp3 players and tablet computers.
 But without such a visionary to champion its cause this watch faded into obscurity.